-- 1. to take responsibility for the organisation, supervision and teaching of History of Art at Worcester College. - 2. to undertake for the College six weighted hours1 of high-quality undergraduate tutorial and class teaching per week averaged over the three terms (twenty-four weeks in total) of the academic year.
+- 1. to take responsibility for the organisation, supervision and teaching of History of Art at Wadham College. - 2. to undertake for the College six weighted hours1 of high-quality undergraduate tutorial and class teaching per week averaged over the three terms (twenty-four weeks in total) of the academic year.
 The successful candidate would be expected to teach undergraduates at both Prelims (year 1) and Final Honour School (years 2-3) level.
-This teaching requirement (referred to in Oxford as 'stint') may be made up partly through tutorials and classes given to undergraduates at other colleges in the tutor's field(s) of specialisation and in core History of Art courses. - 3. to undertake the normal duties of a college tutor, which include arranging tuition, coordinating, setting and marking 'collections' (termly practice exams organised by the College), monitoring student progress, writing termly reports on students' work, and organising teaching by specialist colleagues as required in other colleges and faculties, as well as in collections and libraries in Oxford. - 4. to co-ordinate the undergraduate admissions process for History of Art and Fine Art at the College, which will include interviewing prospective undergraduates in the December admissions period (training is required and will be provided) and assisting with access and outreach activities (including College Open Days). - 4. to take a role in the pastoral care of undergraduate History of Art and Fine Art students at Worcester College. - 5. to act as College Adviser for graduate students in History of Art and Fine Art.
-Note that this pastoral role is distinct from the academic supervision of Master's and doctoral students through the Department. - 6. to serve as a Trustee of Worcester College, an educational charity, and to participate fully in the administrative work of the College, including attendance at Governing Body, service on College committees, and (after completing the initial period of office) taking on part-time senior College officer roles, such as Tutor for Graduates or Dean. - 7. to engage in advanced study, research and publication at the highest level. - 8. to participate in the intellectual life and academic activities of the College.
+This teaching requirement (referred to in Oxford as 'stint') may be made up partly through tutorials and classes given to undergraduates at other colleges in the tutor's field(s) of specialisation and in core History of Art courses. - 3. to undertake the normal duties of a college tutor, which include arranging tuition, coordinating, setting and marking 'collections' (termly practice exams organised by the College), monitoring student progress, writing termly reports on students' work, and organising teaching by specialist colleagues as required in other colleges and faculties, as well as in collections and libraries in Oxford. - 4. to co-ordinate the undergraduate admissions process for History of Art at the College, which will include interviewing prospective undergraduates in the December admissions period (training is required and will be provided) and participating in access and outreach activities (including College Open Days). - 4. to take a role in the pastoral care of undergraduate History of Art students at Wadham College. - 5. to act as College Adviser for graduate students in History of Art and Fine Art at Wadham College.
+Note that this pastoral role is distinct from the academic supervision of Master's and doctoral students through the Department. - to serve as a Trustee of Wadham College, an educational charity, and to participate fully in the administrative work of the College, including attendance at Governing Body, service on College committees, and (after completing the initial period of office) taking on part-time senior College officer roles. - 7. to engage in advanced study, research and publication at the highest level. - 8. to participate in the intellectual life and academic activities of the College.